A question we've received several times is: "I'm tired all the time, what should I do? I think I'm exhausted."

 1. Relaxation

-If you find it difficult to relax, techniques such as pre-recorded meditation or breathing exercises work well.
-Other tips include talk therapy, meditation, calming music, and walks in nature.
-Meditation is a fantastic tool for pausing momentarily, which everyone can learn, little by little.
-Meditation releases calming neurotransmitters that transform reactions into relaxed states.
+Meditation is a fantastic tool for stopping for a moment, which everyone can learn, little by little.
+Meditation releases calming neurotransmitters that transform reactions into relaxing states.

 2. Listen to your body